Python3pkg/NetworkDocopt/README.md

-# Overview
+# network-docopt

 NetworkDocopt is a command line argument parser for networking focused applications.
 This was heavily inspired by the docopt module at http://docopt.org/ (no code from docopt was used however).
 The key differences are:

-- Support for specific types of <> variable tags with sanity checking:
-    - \<ip\> or \<source-ip\>   : Must enter a valid IPv4 Address
-    - \<ip/mask\>             : Must enter a valid IPv4 subnet
-    - \<interface\>           : Must enter a valid "lo, eth0, swp5, etc" interfacae
-    - \<name> or \<cleartext\> : Any text will do
-    - \<number\>              : Must enter a number

 - Support for partial command line options.
 If your program foo has a "foo show summary" option you can also enter "foo sh sum"